Here are some of the most interesting national days to celebrate in May - NewsBreak

 May 15: Take Your Parents To The Playground Day

 It’s time to repay the favor and take your parents to the playground.
 Hey, they did it for you!
-We can’t guarantee that they will be great on the monkey bars, but we do think they would thoroughly enjoy getting pushed on the swings or going down a few slides.McDuffie off the ballot for D.C.
-Attorney General
+We can’t guarantee that they will be great on the monkey bars, but we do think they would thoroughly enjoy getting pushed on the swings or going down a few slides.Medical condition causes man to crash into pole, dies from injuries

 May 20: National Be a Millionaire Day